servalproject/batphone/CURRENT-RELEASE.md

  * [MeshMS][] (Serval's SMS-like service) now uses [Rhizome][] as its transport.

- * Improved stability due to automated testing of the [serval-dna][] component and better logic for automatically re-starting [serval-dna][].
+ * Improved stability and responsiveness.

 Known Issues
 ------------

-All the following issues should be fixed by version 1.0.
+The following issues are planned to be fixed by version 1.0:

- * No support for multi-hop mesh calls.
+ * No support for multi-hop mesh calls -- see [serval-dna issue #37][].
 You can only call someone who is within WiFi range of your phone.

+ * MeshMS messages are transmitted in clear form without encryption, so are not private from other WiFi users -- see [serval-dna issue #35][].

- * Rhizome slowly and gradually consumes all space on your SD Card as you send and receive files.
+ * Rhizome slowly and gradually consumes all space on your SD Card as you send and receive files -- see [batphone issue #8][] and [serval-dna issue #10][].
    You can work around this by deleting the Rhizome database while the Serval Mesh app is not running, or by re-installing the Serval Mesh app.
 To delete the database, use the [adb shell][] command: `rm /sdcard/serval/rhizome.db`

- * Mesh call quality degrades whenever Rhizome file or MeshMS transfers are in progress.
+ * Mesh call quality degrades whenever Rhizome file or MeshMS transfers are in progress -- see [serval-dna issue #1][].

- * The Serval Mesh app needs you to have Android [root permission][] to function well, because it depends on WiFi [AdHoc mode][] which can only be started with root permision.
+ * The Serval Mesh app needs you to have Android [root permission][] to function well, because it depends on WiFi [AdHoc mode][] which can only be started with root permision -- see [batphone issue #47][].

  * Voice call quality is unstable and relativly untested.
 The codec used by VoMP is very space inefficient, so it consumes more bandwidth than